MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Get-MgServicePrincipalMemberObject.md

 Return all IDs for the groups, administrative units, and directory roles that a user, group, service principal, organizational contact, device, or directory object is a member of.
 This function is transitive.
 Note: Only users and role-enabled groups can be members of directory roles.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaServicePrincipalMemberObject](/powershell/module/Microsoft.Graph.Beta.Applications/Get-MgBetaServicePrincipalMemberObject?view=graph-powershell-beta)

 ## SYNTAX